MarkDickinson/shell_scripts/security-audit/README.txt

    RUN                         - examples of the processing run options available, default is full processing

-Directories that must exist for processing are n/a - output files are stored in the current working directory at the time the
-         script is run

 Directories that must exist for processing are
-(at no point in the directory path can a underscore ( _ ) be used) somedir/bin                 - location of the processing script (expected by example RUN file) somedir/custom              - place all custom files in here somedir/results             - all reporting results are placed here
+(at no point in the directory path can a underscore ( _ ) be used) sommedir                    - the root of where you install the toolkit somedir/bin                 - location of the processing script (expected by example RUN file) somedir/custom              - place all custom files in here somedir/results             - all reporting results are placed here
- - the directory containing the data to be processed that was collected by the collect_server_details.sh script and any result archive directory are parameter supplied.
+ - the directory containing the data to be processed that was collected by the collect_server_details.sh script must be supplied by parameter (I prefer somedir/rawdatafiles)
+- any result archive directory must be parameter supplied (I prefer somedir/archive)